ibm-cloud-docs/appid/faq.md

   </tr>
   <tr>
     <td>Multi-Factor Authentication</td>
-    <td>MFA for Cloud Directory confirms a user’s identity by requiring a user to enter a one time passcode that is sent to their email in addition to their email and password.
-If you are using enterprise sign-in with SAML 2.0 or social login, you can enable MFA in the identity provider you are using, which is separate from MFA for Cloud Directory authentications described here.</td>
+    <td>MFA for Cloud Directory confirms a user’s identity by requiring a user to enter a one time passcode that is sent to their email in addition to their email and password.</td>
   </tr>
   <tr>
     <td>Password policy management</td>
     <td>As an account owner, you can enforce more secure passwords for Cloud Directory by configuring a set of rules that user passwords must conform to.
 Examples include, the number of attempted sign-ins before lockout, expiration times, minimum time span between password updates, or the number of times that a password can't be repeated.
-For a complete list of the options and set up information, see [Advanced password management](cloud-directory.html#advanced-password)</td>
+For a complete list of the options and set up information, see [Advanced password management](cloud-directory.html#advanced-password).</td>
   </tr>
 </table>